How to increase web push CTR by optimizing CTA?

 • Put CTA in various places in the text, but at least one at the very end of it.

-• Reduce mess around the CTA button.
+• Reduce the mess around your CTA button.
 Let it stand out from the background.

 Take a look at some of the examples of CTAs that successfully attract customer attention: